puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Whether to use the proxy port as the source port when initiating connections with the server.
 With the NO setting, the client-side connection port is used as the source port for the server-side connection.

-Note: This parameter is available only when the Use Source IP (USIP) parameter is set to YES.
+Note: This parameter is available only when the `use_client_ip` property is enabled.

 Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.